 Always carry emergency contact information for your next-of-kin, as well as a list of medications, allergies and any illnesses.

 Tap water is considered safe for drinking throughout Germany.
 Pay toilets are a common feature in public areas including rail stations.
 It is best to retain a stock of small coins to cover the cost at turnstile or door slot, which is generally in the range of 50-80 euro cents, but can be €1 for the toilets supplied at rail stations or some automated street facilities.

 The following information in this section is for guidance only and is not a specialist medical text.
 Travellers with any concerns should always consult doctors.

 Health insurance – or travel insurance with extensive emergency health coverage – is advisable for all travellers, especially those planning outdoor excursions, climbing or hiking.
-At hospitals and clinics, free medical care should be available to EU citizens who hold a European Health Insurance Card.
+At hospitals and clinics, free or lower-cost medical care should be available to EU citizens who hold a European Health Insurance Card.
 Although up-front payment might be demanded of British citizens, costs can be claimed through the NHS.
 Other visitors will be relying on their own insurance, but in all cases receipts for treatment costs must be produced.
 It would be advisable for non-EU citizens to carry private or national health insurance cards that could be produced as needed, as well as proof of travel insurance.